iamsarcasticaf/Tic-Tak-Toe-using-python/README.md

-# Tic-Tok-Toe-using-python
+# Tic-Tak-Toe-using-python
-Tic Tok Toe game using Tkinter Library in Python3
+Tic Tak Toe game using Tkinter Library in Python3
 It can run through Pycharm and Terminal too.
 Commands:>
 cd <Path of Tic-Tok-Toe.py>